Sponsored by Macy*s:

 The tours travel by bus and foot to restaurants, cultural sites located in historic areas and historic buildings.
 Taste History includes food sampling and learning about food culture, food history and foodways.
 Some cuisines may be culturally-specific.
+The tour features bakeries, Floribbean cuisine and New Fusion cuisine.
+The foods may consist of beef, pork, poulty, seafood and pastries.
+Alternate food choices are not available.
+For logistically reasons, we're unable to accept individual food orders.
+It is a tasting tour and not a sit-down luncheon but the food portions are hearty.
 Florida history is narrated by a guide.
 Taste History is an Official Community Event Partner of Viva Florida.

 On Taste History, you will meet the restaurant owners and chefs; or directors or artists of the emerging art galleries and cultural centers visited on the tour.

-In addition to visits to restaurants, some food tasting experiences include Farmer's Markets, Urban Farms and Ethnic Street Vendors
+In addition to visits to bakeries and restaurants, some food tasting experiences include Farmer's Markets, Urban Farms and Ethnic Street Vendors

 History information about historic neighborhoods, districts and buildings are narrated during the tour infused with food tastings, food history, food culture and foodways.

-Learn enlightening history about the State of Florida, Palm Beach County, Delray Beach, Boynton Beach, Lake Worth, Lantana and Northwood Village/West Palm Beach
+Learn enlightening history about the State of Florida, Palm Beach County, Delray Beach, Boynton Beach, Lake Worth, Lantana and West Palm Beach (various districts)

 To view photos of the tour, visit Taste History's social media sites: